castalyfan1012/spine_prod/config/icarus/README.md

 # Summary of ICARUS full chain configurations and their characteristics

-The configurations below have been trained on a ICARUS MPV/MPR datasets.
+The configurations below have been trained on ICARUS MPV/MPR datasets.
 This summary is divided by training/validation dataset.

 ## Configurations for MPV/MPR v02